totally0waffle/PythonHelpers/README.md

 # EU4PHRecolor
 Recolors a provide province map to use unused rgb codes based off a provided provinces.bmp file.
 This allows the user to quickly translate images generated on websites like fantasy map generator to something more eu4 safe for modding.

+# EU4ChievmentsUp - (**W.I.P**)
+Allows an eu4 player to generate a list of Eu4 achievments based off their profile and organizes it in a way so that a player can filter by country and conduct a run from a starting country with a list of endgoals and tips to accomplish said achievments.
+This script currently requires to user to download the EU4 wiki page (Go [Here]([https://eu4.paradoxwikis.com/Achievements]) -> Right-Click -> save-as) this also requires to user to have their steam api key handy as this parses steam servers to find achievments you have already completed.
+All of the required fields are at the top of the script in all caps and can be copy pasted.
+This script is entirely hosted locally but if you are worried feel free to copy paste the code into your own textfile to see what its doing.
+Currently the script is broken with its regex and is going to require tweaking.